smallhadroncollider/cmt/roadmap.md

     > List items can only contain letters and spaces
 - ${*} name - from CLI argument
     > Wildcard name would accept whatever is passed in on command line: e.g. cmt "blah blah" - the "blah blah" goes in ${*} place
+- Shouldn't be able to add blank Line